studentIvan/studentivan.ru/blog/_posts/2016-11-06-ios-iphone-and-ipad-frontend-experience.markdown

 const isIPhone = () => /iPhone/.test(navigator.userAgent) && !window.MSStream
 ```

 This method will strict detect iPhone device.
-If you want to detect an iPad - замените на iPad.
+If you want to detect an iPad - replace on iPad.
 If you need a Simulator - the user-agent will contain additional word "Simulator".
 Microsoft adds some of its user-agents string "iPhone" with some strange goals - keep this in mind.

 Next, assume that you have determined that the user is using iPhone.
 But you want to make a hack/feature for the specific model.
 When it comes to layout, as the hack will be convenient to add an CSS class.
 We will come stylus: